edamametechnologies/edamame_posture_cli/README.md

 Services installed via this script are automatically started and enabled for boot (systemd on Debian/Ubuntu, OpenRC on Alpine) whenever configuration parameters are supplied.

 **What it does:**
-- ✅ Automatically detects your Linux distribution
+-Automatically detects your Linux distribution
-- ✅ Adds the appropriate EDAMAME repository (APT for Debian/Ubuntu, APK for Alpine)
-- ✅ Imports signing keys securely
+-Adds the appropriate EDAMAME repository (APT for Debian/Ubuntu, APK for Alpine) -Imports signing keys securely
-- ✅ Installs edamame-posture via package manager
-- ✅ **Configures service with provided parameters**
-- ✅ **Starts and enables the service automatically (systemd on Debian/Ubuntu, OpenRC on Alpine)**
+-Installs edamame-posture via package manager -**Configures service with provided parameters** -**Starts and enables the service automatically (systemd on Debian/Ubuntu, OpenRC on Alpine)** -Verifies successful installation
-- ✅ Verifies successful installation

 **Supported distributions**: Alpine, Debian, Ubuntu, Raspbian (Raspberry Pi OS), Linux Mint, Pop!_OS, elementary OS, Zorin OS, and other Debian/Ubuntu derivatives